 - federal government employees in North Carolina (coverage is governed by federal law; and

 - “sellers of agricultural products for the producers thereof on commission or for other compensation, paid by the producers, provided the product is prepared for sale by the producer.”

 There are special considerations for independent contractors.
 Employers cannot avoid their workers’ compensation responsibility by simply labeling their workers as independent contractors.
 When determining whether or not a worker is an employee under the state’s employment laws, the worker’s label is irrelevant.
 Instead, the law looks at the level of control that the employer exercises over the worker.
 If this level of control is substantial, an independent contractor may be eligible for workers’ compensation coverage.

 What Does It Mean That Workers’ Compensation Is A “No-Fault” System?

-In general, workers’ compensation coverage applies regardless whether fault lies with the employer, the employee, a coworker, client or other third party.
-However, there are exception to this rule under certain circumstances.
+In general, workers’ compensation coverage applies regardless of whether the fault lies with the employer, the employee, a coworker, a client, or another third party.
+However, there are exceptions to this rule under certain circumstances.